CivML-PolyMtl/cutagi-doc/examples/ae/autoencoder-mnist.md

 y_test_file =  "./data/mnist/t10k-labels-idx1-ubyte"
 ```

-**You can find the used data in the [MNIST data](https://github.com/lhnguyen102/cuTAGI/tree/main/data/mnist) in the repository.*
+**You can find the data used in the [MNIST data](https://github.com/lhnguyen102/cuTAGI/tree/main/data/mnist) repository.*

 ## 3. Create the model

-In this example we will create a model consisting in an encoder and a decoder that will allow us to reconstruct the original images.
+In this example we create a model consisting in an encoder and a decoder that allow reconstructing the original images.
 Find out more about the architecture in [Analytically Tractable Inference in Deep Neural Networks](https://arxiv.org/pdf/2103.05461.pdf).

 ```python
 # Model